SimVascular/svZeroDSolver/docs/pages/GUI.md

 python applications/svZeroDGUI/app.py
 ```
 3. Select a node type and name the node.
     - For vessels, after drawing the node, click on it to open a form
 where you can enter details such as vessel length, diameter, and more.
-- For junctions, click the node to specify if it’s a Normal Junction
+    - For junctions, click the node to specify if it’s a Normal %Junction
-or a Blood Vessel junction.
+or a Blood Vessel %Junction.
 4. To draw edges between nodes, toggle the `Draw on` button on the right.
 Once active, you can start connecting nodes by drawing edges between them.
 5. When you wish to stop drawing edges and continue adding or moving nodes,